araobp/unity-robotics/README.md

-# AI Robot Simulation with Godot and Gemini Robotics
+# AI Robot Simulation with Gemini Robotics

 (Work in progress)